vinckr/site/markdown/blog/quotes.md

 > We can have democracy in this country, or we can have great wealth concentrated in the hands of a few, but we can’t have both.” — [Louis Brandeis](https://en.wikipedia.org/wiki/Louis_Brandeis)

+>"It is not possible to come into contact twice with a mortal being in the same state." - [Plutarch](https://en.wikipedia.org/wiki/Plutarch)

+## No attribution

+> "Slow is smooth, smooth is fast."

+> "Change gives the illusion of progress."

-> The difference between a journeyman and a master is the journeyman is saying “it’s never done that” whilst the master is already running.
+> "The difference between a journeyman and a master is the journeyman is saying “it’s never done that” whilst the master is already running."

 > "Don’t do anything in extremes, including not doing anything in extremes."